 One of the most basic steps to create a great offer is to do your homework.
 Get to know who your best customers are, learn their pain points, and what they’re looking for when they come to you.

 This is going to take some dedicated buyer persona research.
-A buyer persona is a kind of profile you assemble about your most profitable customers — who they are, what they do, where they go to gather information, and their preferred method of consuming content.
+A buyer persona is a semi-fictional profile you assemble about your most profitable customers — who they are, what they do, where they go to gather information, and their preferred method of consuming content.

 Having this information is immensely useful for optimizing content for a specific persona so it will have a bigger impact.

 Odds are that you already have a content offer or two somewhere on your website.
-Take a few minutes to go over the existing content on your site and answer some questions.
+Take some time to go over each webpage and answer some questions.